News

 This amendment was passed in 1920 and it banned states and the federal government from withholding the right to vote based on sex.
 This was a historic amendment and a massive victory for the cause of women across the nation.
 The right to vote is fundamental to the democratic process and it meant that political candidates had to take women’s issues seriously when running for office.
 Women became political representatives with the ability to influence the outcome of elections and as a result, the course of the nation.

-Women’s Equality Day is celebrated every year on August 26th to commemorate the 1920 adoption of the nineteenth amendment to the United States Constitution, which prohibits states and the federal government from denying the right to vote to citizens of the United States based on sex.
+Each year, on August 26th, we celebrate Women’s Equality Day to commemorate the adoption of the nineteenth amendment to the United States Constitution in 1920, which prohibited states from depriving citizens of the United States of the right to vote based on gender.

 History of Women’s Equality Day